corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

 * `network-type` is the type of the network - currently only docker-compose is supported.
 * `network-name` is the name of the network.

-For example, to run the iou-sample network, use:
+For example, to run the smoke-tests-network, use:

-`corda-cli network config docker-compose iou-sample`
+`corda-cli network config docker-compose smoke-tests-network`

-**Step result:** The iou-sample network has been configured for docker compose, and is ready to be deployed
+**Step result:** The smoke-tests-network has been configured for Docker Compose, and is ready to be deployed.

 ## Create network definitions file

 1. Create a network definition `<network-name>.yaml` file in the root of your project.

-   A network definition file is a `.yaml` file that has an entry for each node.
-The network is created based on defaults, unless otherwise specified.
+   The network definition `.yaml` file is a template for the network you want to deploy.
+This template allows you to configure how the nodes will be set up.

 2. Add parameters to your newly created `<network-name>.yaml` file.